If I dare to be humble enough, then I admit that I can learn from anyone and anything. Truly, the learning opportunities are unlimited in life.

 #4.
 Get Your Beauty Rest

 This is an area that cats seem to have down to an exact science.
 They sleep wherever and whenever they can.
-Of course, if at all possible, they’ll sleep somewhere warm like on a blanket, on a bed, on a rug, on a chair, on a couch, by a fireplace, or next to a heater.
-They’ve also slept on my legs, on my lap, on my tummy, on my chest, and on my shoulders.
-Plus, it helps that they’re always wearing a blanket — their fur.
+They’ll sleep somewhere warm, like on a blanket, on a bed, on a rug, on a chair, on a couch, by a fireplace, or next to a heater.
+They’ve also slept on my legs, on my lap, on my stomach, on my chest, and on my shoulders.
+Plus, it helps that they’re always wearing a blanket – their fur.

-I’m always amazed at the wide variety of positions that cats get into for sleeping.
+I’m always amazed at the variety of positions cats get into for sleeping.
 They get so comfy.
 And they can fall asleep so fast.
 It’s been said that cats sleep for approximately 16 hours every day.
-While that can be excessive for humans, it seems to work out well enough for cats.
+While that can be excessive for humans, it works well enough for cats.

-I’d prefer to not have to sleep at all, but cats remind me that sleep isn’t a bad thing.
-I have the opportunity to rest and wake up being ready to be curious, play, and be happy.
+I’d prefer not to sleep at all, but cats remind me that sleep isn’t bad.
+I can rest and wake up ready to be curious, play, and be happy.
 Living up to that opportunity would be a dream come true.

 #5.
 Ask for What You Require

 What are some of Mickey’s needs?
-He requires his wet food, new water, petting and scratching, brushing, his catnip, and to be let inside or outside.
+He requires food, new water, petting and scratching, brushing, catnip, and being let inside or outside.
 Mickey has different ways of asking for what he requires.
-That can be based on his meows or where he is or the looks he gives or his attempt to open a door to get at his catnip.
+That can be based on his meows, where he is, the looks he gives, or his attempt to open the door to get at his catnip.

-Mickey makes sure to show his appreciation, too, including with the very loud purring that he does when he is petted and scratched or brushed or picked up and held.
-Mickey and I get along every time I visit, and he is another cat who has taught me a life lesson.
+Mickey makes sure to show his appreciation, too, with the very loud purring he does when he is petted and scratched or brushed or picked up and held.
+Mickey and I get along every time I visit.
+He is another cat who has taught me a life lesson.
 I’m listening, Mickey, and I thank you for being one of my teachers.

 Asking for what I require can make all the difference between being and not being, doing and not doing, or having and not having.
-This reminds me of the quote, “Ask and it shall be given to you.”
+“Ask, and it shall be given to you.”
 I see that truth demonstrated with Mickey.
 He asks, and he receives.
 Can life really be that simple?

 Conclusion

-What I’ve learned from cats and kittens is how to be a better human.
-Of course, it’s another matter entirely to apply what I’ve learned.
-And that requires belief that I can, a plan for daily implementation, and the willingness to put the plan into action and adjust as necessary along the way.
+I’ve learned from cats and kittens how to be a better human.
+It’s another matter entirely to apply what I’ve learned.
+And that requires belief I can, a plan for daily implementation, and the willingness to put the plan into action and adjust as necessary along the way.

-As a reminder, here’s the quick recap of what’s been covered:
+As a reminder, here’s a quick recap of what’s been covered:

 Curiosity helps you learn.
 There’s always time to play.
 Share your happiness.
 Get your beauty rest.
 Ask for what you require.

 Also, please share what you’ve learned from cats and kittens.
-They have so many lessons to teach, and the wisdom that they provide enriches their lives as well as our own.
+They have so many lessons to teach, and the wisdom they provide enriches their lives and our own.
 I am grateful for cats and kittens.
-Truly, our world is a much brighter place because they are here.
+Indeed, our world is a much brighter place because they are here.

 Thank you for reading.
 Here is what else you can do: